terra-money/docs/docs/develop/module-specifications/spec-market.md

 This function detects the swap type from the offer and ask denominations and returns:

-1. The amount of asked coins that should be returned for a given `offerCoin`.
+- The amount of asked coins that should be returned for a given `offerCoin`.
 This is achieved by first spot-converting `offerCoin` to µSDR and then from µSDR to the desired `askDenom` with the proper exchange rate reported by the Oracle.

-2. The spread percentage that should be taken as a swap fee given the swap type.
-Terra<>Terra swaps only have the Tobin Tax spread fee.
-Terra<>Luna swaps use the `MinSpread` or the Constant Product pricing spread, whichever is greater.
+- The spread percentage that should be taken as a swap fee given the swap type.
+Terra<>Terra swaps only have the Tobin tax spread fee.
+Terra<>Luna swaps use the `MinSpread` or the constant product pricing spread, whichever is greater.

-If the `offerCoin`'s denomination is the same as `askDenom`, this will raise `ErrRecursiveSwap`.
+If the `offerCoin`'s denomination is the same as `askDenom`, `ErrRecursiveSwap` is raised.

 :::{Important}
-`k.ComputeSwap()` uses `k.ComputeInternalSwap()` internally, which only contains the logic for calculating proper ask coins to exchange, and not the Constant Product spread.
+`k.ComputeSwap()` uses `k.ComputeInternalSwap()` internally, which contains only the logic for calculating proper ask coins to exchange and not the constant product spread.
 :::

 ### `k.ApplySwapToPool()`